 The USS Halsey was christened by Mrs. Margaret Denham and Miss Jane Halsey on 15 January 1962, which is the day the ship was launched at the San Francisco Naval Shipyard.
 At its commissioning in July 1963, Captain H. H. Anderson was assigned as commanding officer.

 In November 1963, the Halsey left San Francisco and sailed to Dabob Bay and Carr Island in order to engage in anti-submarine warfare training, which it completed by December 7th.

-On 31 December, the ship was ordered to report to Destroyer Squadron 7, Destroyer Division 71 in order to participate in a sea demonstration put together for the evaluation of the Secretary of the Navy.
+On 31 December, the ship was ordered to report to Destroyer Squadron 7, Destroyer Division 71, in order to participate in a sea demonstration put together for the evaluation of the Secretary of the Navy.
 During the trials, the Halsey was specifically tested for its screening abilities.
-At the end of the demonstration, the ship resumed its qualification trials beginning with January 1964 until February that same year.
+At the end of the demonstration, the ship resumed its qualification trials beginning from January 1964 until February of that same year.
 During this period of accommodation, Halsey successfully performed missile firing on the Pacific Missile Range.

 In 1966, the ship was yet again assigned to Destroyer Squadron 7, Destroyer 71.
 By July, the vessel departed San Diego and was headed to Subic Bay in the Philippines.
 In August, the Halsey was engaged in anti-submarine warfare and rescue operations while sailing in the South China Sea.
 In this same time period, the ship saved 16 airmen while cruising around in the Gulf of Tonkin.